cchevalier/adn3-superduo/football_scores/README_Football.md

 ####RC1.
 Football Scores can be displayed in a widget.

 ####RC2.
 Football Scores app has content descriptions for all buttons.
+FIX:

-- FIX: only 2 imageViews in scores_list_item.xml had no content description.
+- only 2 imageViews in scores_list_item.xml had no content description.

 ####RC3.
 Football Scores app supports layout mirroring.
+FIX:
+- supportsRTL added to AndroidManifest.xml
+- xxxLeft  -> xxxLeft + xxxStart in layouts files
+- xxxRight -> xxxLeft + xxxEnd